 Nowadays, a degree is not enough.
 To seize the opportunities available on the global job market, you need to match the specific skills acquired during your studies with your language skills.

 We offer you a unique opportunity in Europe to study in Italian, German and English and to live in South Tyrol, a region at the crossroads between a Mediterranean culture and the German-speaking world.

-Thanks to our international community of staff and students, speaking foreign languages is everyday reality for all of us: students, professors, researchers and administrative staff.
+Thanks to our international community of staff and students, speaking foreign languages is an everyday reality for all of us: students, professors, researchers and administrative staff.

-Attendance of these courses is highly recommended for all students who have not certified B2 in the their third language, but is indispensable for absolute beginners in their third language, because beginner courses are offered exclusively during pre-semester September session, and are never offered during the academic year.
+Attendance of these courses is highly recommended for all students who have not certified B2 in their third language.
+These courses are particularly important for absolute beginners in their third language, because beginner courses are offered exclusively during the pre-sessional September session, and are never offered during the academic year.